 You also need to screen your tenants carefully because problematic tenants are a source of stress for many landlords.
 Creating a rigid tenant screening process can help you eliminate potentially problematic tenants.

-When choosing a tenant, make sure that they are financially capable of paying their rent on time.
+When choosing a tenant, make sure that they are financially capable of paying their monthly rent on time.
 Also, perform background checks so you will know their rental history and other possible issues you may encounter if you were to accept them.

 Work with a Professional Property Manager